AntonioFalcaoJr/EventualShop/README.md

 The [**Event Sourcing**](https://www.eventstore.com/event-sourcing) is a proprietary implementation that, in addition to being **naturally auditable** and **data-driven**, represents the most efficient persistence mechanism ever.
 An **eventual state transition** Aggregate design is essential at this point.
 The **Event Store** comprises EF Core (ORM) + MSSQL (Database).

+> State transitions are an important part of our problem space and should be modeled within our domain.
+> -- Greg Young

 [**Projections**](https://www.eventstore.com/event-sourcing#Projections) are **asynchronously denormalized** and stored on a NoSQL Database(MongoDB); Nested documents should be avoided here; Each projection has its index and **fits perfectly into a view or component**, mitigating unnecessary data traffic and making the reading side as efficient as possible.